 As with any surgical procedure, there are risks associated with breast implants.
 This includes the following:

 - Reduced sensitivity in the nipple or breast.
-This is usually temporary.
+In most cases, this reduced sensitivity is only temporary.

 - Implant ruptures which, while rare, may require revision surgery to replace the damaged implants.

 - Difficulty nursing if glands or milk ducts are damaged during the procedure.
 Nerve damage may also have an impact on nursing.

 - Infection occurs in only 2-4 percent of patients, usually as a result of bacteria living on the skin that is transferred internally through the incisions.

 - A hematoma, or pocket of blood, forms inside the wound in about 1-6 percent of breast augmentation patients.
 This complication can increase a patient’s level of discomfort and pain.
 A hematoma can be easily drained by your surgeon without causing lasting damage to the breast area.

 - Seroma, which is the collection of fluid around breast implants, may increase your pain or swelling during recovery.
 Most often, this collected fluid comes from the nearby blood vessels damaged during surgery.
 If left untreated, the blister-like seroma can become infected and lead to additional discomfort and complications.
 Notify your surgeon so that your seromas can be either removed or drained, based on the circumstances.

 Because your risk of infection is directly related to how your surgery is performed, infections are best prevented by cleanliness and proper procedures.
 Choosing an experienced and reputable plastic surgeon to perform your breast augmentation is the best way to safeguard yourself against poor conditions that will increase your risk for infection.
 A trained surgeon will be able to take the measures necessary to ensure safe placement of your incisions and a very low risk of infection.